Anonymity22/handwriting-recognition/README.md

 Considering handwriting in different position, orientation, speed, and size, we correspondingly conduct *translation*, *rotation*, *stretch* and *scaling* operations for collected data samples.
 After processing with these operations, the data can be increased by six times.

 Algorithm defined in [data_aug.py](/data_aug.py) can help you realize data agumentation on your own dataset.
-Before using this algorithm, you should put the raw handwriting data in path *\data\raw_data*, then enter the following command in the console.
+Before using this algorithm, you should put the raw handwriting data in path \data\raw_data, then enter the following command in the console.

 ```
 python data_aug.py